Instructions for setting up xv6-64 on CADE servers

-Xv6 is a real operating system kernel, and hence, it needs real hardware to boot.
+Xv6-64 is a real operating system kernel, and hence, it needs real hardware to boot.
 Fortunately, today we can emulate hardware in software.
 Programs like QEMU can emulate functionality of the real physical CPU in software.
-I.e., QEMU implements the normal CPU loop similar to the one we discussed in class: fetches an instruction pointed by the instruction pointer register (EIP), decodes it, performs all permission and condition checks, computes the outcome, increments EIP and continues to the next instruction.
+I.e., QEMU implements the normal CPU loop similar to the one we discussed in class: fetches an instruction pointed by the instruction pointer register (RIP), decodes it, performs all permission and condition checks, computes the outcome, increments RIP and continues to the next instruction.
 Like a real PC platform, QEMU emulates hardware boot protocol.
 QEMU starts by loading the disk sector number 0 into the memory location 0x7c00 and jumping to it.
-Xv6 takes it from there.
-At a high level, for xv6 it does not matter if it runs on the real hardware or under QEMU.
+Xv6-64 takes it from there.
+At a high level, for xv6-64 it does not matter if it runs on the real hardware or under QEMU.
 Of course, emulation is slower than real hardware, but besides that as long as QEMU implements the logic of the CPU correctly we do not see any deviations from a real baremetal execution.
 Surprisingly, QEMU is reasonably fast, so you as a human barely notice the difference.

 SSH into CADE

-To configure your xv6 environment, login into one of CADE servers, e.g., using the campus VPN, pick a random server by replacing XX with a random number:
+To configure your xv6-64 environment, login into one of CADE servers, e.g., using the campus VPN, pick a random

 ssh <your-uid>@lab1-XX.eng.utah.edu